Skalyaev/boot2root/42challenges/ft_fun.md

 -rw-r----- 1 skalya skalya    10 13 août   2015 SK03K.pcap
 ```

-These are not real pcap files, and most of hit contain trash
+These are not real pcap files, and most of it contain trash

 After cleaning `BJPCP.pcap`, here is the content:
 ```c